 Logistics operations are handling operations which, even if they are considerably supported by mechanical and technological resources, nevertheless remain highly manual.
 Therefore, there is a risk of physical injury to employees.
 As stated in section 1.12.1 "Staff information", the Group takes preventive steps and monitors industrial accidents with a view to reducing their frequency and severity.
 New recruits receive specific training in safety procedures and in correct physical movements and positions for handling goods, as well as a safety booklet explaining all applicable Group rules and regulations.
-Accordingly, Group accident rates (excluding Logiters, acquired in August 2016) changed as follows:
+Group accident rates were as follows:

-2016 2015
+2017 2016 (3)

-Frequency rate (1) 26.3 26.5
+Frequency rate (1) 27.5 27.2

-Severity rate (2) 0.9 1.0
+Severity rate (2) 0.6 0.9